Tibet

+In the 7th century, the central Tibetan Yarlung dynasty expanded into surrounding areas such as Zhangzhung and Amdo, and by the 9th century the Tibetan Empire stretched from the Tarim Basin and Pamirs in the west to Yunnan and Bengal in the southeast, ruling over various non-Tibetan peoples.
+Following its dissolution, the region was divided among a number of principalities and tribal groups.
+Central Tibet and peripheral areas often fell under Chinese or Mongol patronage between the 13th and the 18th centuries, when the Gelug school of Tibetan Buddhism rose to prominence.
+The Qing dynasty established its rule in Tibet after expelling Mongol forces and incorporated many areas into Sichuan and other administrative regions.
-Following the Xinhai Revolution against the Qing dynasty in 1912, Qing soldiers were disarmed and escorted out of Tibet, but it was constitutionally claimed by the Republic of China as the Tibet Area.
-The 13th Dalai Lama declared the region's independence in 1913, although it was neither recognised by the Chinese Republican government nor any foreign power.
-Lhasa later took control of western Xikang as well.
-Following the Chinese Communist Revolution, neighboring Qinghai established the Qinghai Province People's Government in 1950, allegiant to the newly-proclaimed People's Republic of China (PRC).

-The Tibet region maintained its autonomy until 1951 when, following the Battle of Chamdo, it was occupied and annexed by the People's Republic of China after the 14th Dalai Lama ratified the Seventeen Point Agreement on 24 October 1951.
-The Tibetan government was abolished after the failure of the 1959 Tibetan uprising.
-Today, China governs Tibet as the Xizang Autonomous Region while the eastern Tibetan areas are now mostly autonomous prefectures within Qinghai, Gansu, Yunnan and Sichuan provinces.
+Following the Xinhai Revolution in 1912, Qing soldiers were disarmed and escorted out of Tibet, but it was constitutionally claimed by the Republic of China as the Tibet Area.
+The 13th Dalai Lama declared independence in 1913, although it was neither recognised by the Chinese government nor any foreign power.
+Central Tibet operated autonomously until 1951 when, following the Battle of Chamdo, it was annexed by the People's Republic of China after the 14th Dalai Lama ratified the Seventeen Point Agreement.
+His government was abolished after the failure of the 1959 Tibetan uprising.

 The Tibetan independence movement is principally led by the Tibetan diaspora.
 Various human rights organizations have reported restrictions on civil liberties, including limitations on religious practices, freedom of expression, and assembly, with the Chinese government maintaining strict control over information.
-Reports on the extent of these restrictions vary, and claims of cultural suppression, including the Sinicization of Tibet, are a subject of debate among scholars and international observers.
+Reports on the extent of these restrictions vary, and claims of cultural suppression, including the sinicization of Tibet, are a subject of debate among scholars and international observers.

-The dominant religion in Tibet is Tibetan Buddhism; other religions include Bön, an indigenous religion similar to Tibetan Buddhism, Islam, and Christianity.
+The dominant religion in Tibet is Tibetan Buddhism; other religions include Bön, an indigenous religion similar to Tibetan Buddhism; Islam; and Christianity.
 Tibetan Buddhism is a primary influence on the art, music, and festivals of the region.
 Tibetan architecture reflects Chinese and Indian influences.
 Staple foods in Tibet are roasted barley, yak meat, and butter tea.
 With the growth of tourism in recent years, the service sector has become the largest sector in Tibet, accounting for 50.1% of the local GDP in 2020.
+In 2025, around 70 million tourists visited Tibet.

+Traditionally, the word Tibet referred only to central Tibet (roughly Ü-Tsang geographically) in scholarly literature.
+The relatively recent usage of Tibet to include Amdo and Kham that historically were often not ruled or treated as part of the same polity as central Tibet has led to misunderstandings and diplomatic difficulties.